-Obtaining a Canadian pet passport can be a lengthy process, so the sooner you can get started, the better.
-Paperwork can take a long time to process, especially if traveling to a country with less easily accessible embassies or veterinarians.
+Obtaining a Canadian pet passport can be a lengthy process, and the sooner you can get started, the better.
+Paperwork can take a long time to process, especially if traveling to a country with fewer accessible embassies or veterinarians.
 Also, be sure your pet is up to date on its vaccinations and schedule a visit with your vet well before your departure so you can get the green light from the doctor that your cat is good to travel.

 Featured Image Credit: New Africa, Shutterstock